 The Company evaluates mergers, acquisitions and other similar transactions to assess whether or not the transaction should be accounted for as a business combination or an acquisition of assets.
-The Company first identifies who is the acquiring entity by determining if the target is a legal entity or a group of assets or liabilities.
+The Company first identifies the acquiring entity by determining if the target is a legal entity or a group of assets or liabilities.
 If control over a legal entity is being evaluated, the Company also evaluates if the target is a variable interest or voting interest entity.
 For acquisitions of voting interest entities, the Company applies a screen test to determine if substantially all of the fair value of the gross assets acquired is concentrated in a single identifiable asset or group of similar identifiable assets.
 If the screen test is met, the transaction is accounted for as an acquisition of assets.
 If the screen is not met, further determination is required as to whether or not the Company has acquired inputs and processes that have the ability to create outputs which would meet the definition of a business.

 The Company accounts for its business combinations using the acquisition method of accounting which requires that the assets acquired and liabilities assumed of acquired businesses be recorded at their respective fair values at the date of acquisition.
 The purchase price, which includes the fair value of consideration transferred, is attributed to the fair value of the assets acquired and liabilities assumed.
 The purchase price may also include contingent consideration.
 The Company assesses whether such contingent consideration is subject to liability classification and fair value measurement or meets the definition of a derivative.
 Contingent consideration liabilities are recognized at their estimated fair value on the acquisition date.
 Contingent consideration arrangements that are determined to be compensatory in nature are recognized as post combination expense in our condensed consolidated statements of income ratably over the implied service period beginning in the period it becomes probable such amounts will become payable.
-The excess of the purchase price of the acquisition over the fair value of the identifiable net assets of the acquiree is recorded as goodwill.
-The fair value of assets acquired and liabilities assumed in certain cases may be subject to revision based on the final determination of fair value during a period of time not to exceed twelve months from the acquisition date.
-The results of acquired businesses are included in the Company's consolidated financial statements from the date of acquisition.
-Transaction costs directly attributable to acquired businesses are expensed as incurred.
+The excess of the purchase price of the acquisition over the fair value of the identifiable net assets of the acquire is recorded as goodwill.
+The fair value of assets acquired and liabilities assumed businesses are included in the Company's consolidated financial statements from the date of acquisition.
+Transaction costs directly attribute to acquired businesses are incurred.